csingley/ofxtools/docs/client.rst

     [mybanknickname]
     url = https://ofx.mybank.com/download

-If you do that, and you trust the software (you DO trust the software, don't you?) then you don't need to peer through the JSON dump and suffer more typos;
+If you do that, and you trust the software (you *do* trust the software, don't you?) then you don't need to peer through the JSON dump and suffer more typos;
 you can just ask ``ofxget`` to choose parameters and write them to your config file for you: